Polygon Created with Sketch. Home | Research

 A Neurodivergent Student’s Guide

-In this research, we look at what neurodivergent students might expect as they transition into post-secondary education and provide tips to help set them up for success.
+As a neurodivergent learner, your success at university or college starts with knowing the tips and tricks to help you succeed.
+In this guide, we look at what neurodivergent students might expect as they transition into post-secondary education and provide tips to help set them up for success.

 How can you find out what accommodations your school offers?
 Will you need to disclose your diagnosis to receive support?
 Is there help available for managing assignments, due dates, and course loads?